"Being a family business sets us apart. We move quickly, grow constantly and care deeply."Mr Depper, Founder

 In 1969, our business was founded by Michael Depper, a Birmingham-based appliance engineer.
 Mr Depper saw the chance to make some extra cash by selling spare parts to fellow engineers.
 This was the first of many seized opportunities.

 Over the decades, we've evolved and expanded more and more as we've taken on new challenges.
-We're now very proudly celebrating over 50 years in business.
+We're now very proud to have over 50 years' experience in business under our belts.

 Entrepreneurial spirit and a desire to do right by our customers has allowed us to grow into a thriving international business with decades of experience and passion to spare.